K VINEYARDS

 Planted: Fennville & Freesoil

 An American hybrid variety with good disease resistance, winter temperature tolerance, and abundant vigor.
 Developed as a mutation of Frontenac Noir at the University of Minnesota.
-It produces large loose clusters and makes a great sparkling wine.
+It produces large loose clusters.
+Find it as a component in our Field Blend bubbly.

 IMG_2620.JPG